fastapi/fastapi/docs/async.md

 ---

-**Note**: you can mix `def` and `async def` in your endpoints as much as you need and define each one using the best option for you.
+**Note**: you can mix `def` and `async def` in your path operation functions as much as you need and define each one using the best option for you.
 FastAPI will do the right thing with them.

 Anyway, in any of the cases above, FastAPI will still work asynchronously and be extremely fast.